justinswilliamsphd/MethylArrayCNV/README.md

 optional:
 1) create a normal reference set (saved as Rdata)
 2) create a generic annotation (focal analysis, saved as Rdata)
+3) Include samples from GEO by GSM ID (downloads locally)

 ## Environment requirements:
 - r-base=4.4.3